marcelglueck/BEpipeR/output_description.md

 # What output does the pipeline produce?
 Placeholders are in in parentheses.

+## Processed data sets
+At the beginning of each pipeline run, both 'Input' and 'Output' directories are expunged.
+Subsequently, all data sets stored in the 'Source' directory are copied to 'Input' from where they are imported for processing.
+Following each processing step, the data sets that were modified in the respective step are exported to the 'Input' directory and datasets_table in R (a working copy of {date}\_datasets_summary_V{version}.csv) is updated.

 ## Rarefaction
 For each data set that undergoes rarefaction, three files are exported to the project's 'Output' directory:
 - **{datasetID}\_rarefaction_curves_subsample\_{subsample_size}.png:** Rarefaction curves for each plot.
 Rarefied diversity is visualized by horizontal lines.
 The vertical line marks the subsample size selected, which is also featured in the file's name.